By using our website, you agree to our use of cookies (Visit our privacy policy).

 Source Connect is a convenient, affordable recording method that has become increasingly popular in the voice over industry.

-Keep in mind that both Source Connect and Source Connect Now can connect to an ISDN system through the Source Connect ISDN bridge.
+Keep in mind that both Source Connect and Source-Nexus Free can connect to ISDN systems through the Source Connect ISDN bridge.

-Source Connect Now is an alternative to Source Connect that supports Mac, Windows, Linux, and ChromeOS.
+Source-Nexus Free is a browser-based version of Source Connect that supports Mac, Windows, Linux, and ChromeOS.

-In contrast to Source Connect, Source Connect Now runs through your web browser and doesn’t require any extra downloads or installations.
+Since it runs through your web browser, it doesn’t require any downloads or installations.

-One downside to Source Connect Now is that it’s missing features like auto-restore, auto-replace, and remote transport sync which are available with premium Source Connect plans.
+One downside is that it’s missing features like auto-restore, auto-replace, and remote transport sync which are available with the regular Source Connect suite.

 4. ConnectionOpen